momed-0/leet-fetch/README.md

 # 📘 LeetCode Daily Submission Fetcher

-A Go script that fetches all the **accepted LeetCode submissions for today**, retrieves their full code and problem description, and inserts them into a **Supabase database** via HTTP API.
+A Go script that periodically fetches **accepted LeetCode submissions**, retrieves their full code and problem description, and inserts them into a **Supabase database** via HTTP API.
 Perfect for maintaining a personal revision dashboard and tracking your daily coding progress.

 ---

 ## ✅ Features

-- Fetches **only today's accepted submissions**
 - Retrieves **full code** and **problem description**
 - Inserts data into two Supabase tables:
   - `leetcode_questions`: stores metadata and description